Electrically stimulating your abdominal muscles to tone them is nothing new, this method has been around for years now.

 Historically, EMS has been used as a tool for muscle re-education.

-In an article I wrote about EMS machines, I listed uses for electric muscle stimulation as: recovery, training, rehabilitation, prevention and appearance.
+Uses for electric muscle stimulation include: recovery, training, rehabilitation, prevention and appearance.

 Combining EMS with conventional exercise, referred to as voluntary muscle contraction (VC) – led to better results in sports training and rehabilitation – than using solely EMS or VC.